dafny-lang/dafny/docs/DafnyRef/Types.md

 bogus proof attempt and instead reports the property as unproved.

-We argue that these definitions in Dafny are simple enough to level the playing field between induction (which is familiar) and co-induction (which, despite being the dual of induction, is often perceived as eerily mysterious).
-Moreover, the automation provided by our SMT-based verifier reduces the tedium in writing co-inductive proofs.
+We argue that these definitions in Dafny are simple enough to level the playing field between induction (which is familiar) and coinduction (which, despite being the dual of induction, is often perceived as eerily mysterious).
+Moreover, the automation provided by our SMT-based verifier reduces the tedium in writing coinductive proofs.
 For example, it verifies `Theorem_BelowSquare` from the program text given above---no additional lemmas or tactics are needed.
 In fact, as a consequence of the automatic-induction heuristic in Dafny, the verifier will automatically verify `Theorem_BelowSquare` even given an empty body.

-Just like there are restrictions on when an _inductive hypothesis_ can be invoked, there are restrictions on how a _co-inductive_ hypothesis can be _used_.
+Just like there are restrictions on when an _inductive hypothesis_ can be invoked, there are restrictions on how a _coinductive_ hypothesis can be _used_.
 These are, of course, taken into consideration by Dafny's verifier.
-For example, as illustrated by the second greatest lemma above, invoking the co-inductive hypothesis in an attempt to obtain the entire proof goal is futile.
-(We explain how this works in [the section about greatest lemmas](#sec-colemmas)) Our initial experience with co-induction in Dafny shows it to provide an intuitive, low-overhead user experience that compares favorably to even the best of today’s interactive proof assistants for co-induction.
-In addition, the co-inductive features and verification support in Dafny have other potential benefits.
+For example, as illustrated by the second greatest lemma above, invoking the coinductive hypothesis in an attempt to obtain the entire proof goal is futile.
+(We explain how this works in [the section about greatest lemmas](#sec-colemmas)) Our initial experience with coinduction in Dafny shows it to provide an intuitive, low-overhead user experience that compares favorably to even the best of today’s interactive proof assistants for coinduction.
+In addition, the coinductive features and verification support in Dafny have other potential benefits.
 The features are a stepping stone for verifying functional lazy programs with Dafny.
 Co-inductive features have also shown to be useful in defining language semantics, as needed to verify